top of page

 Forever, Light

-In 2008, I was enrolled in a sculpture class at Metro State University.
-I was inspired by "bathtub madonnas," which are shrines created for the Madonna out of old clawfoot tubs.
+In 2008, I was inspired by a Bathtub Madonna, which are shrines created for the Madonna out of old clawfoot tubs.
 I went to the thrift store and bought a small TV for five dollars.
-I hollowed it out, guilded it, and fitted it with a small Jesus night light on the inside.
-The Jesus was adorned with a Miller High Life bottle cap crown and was given to me by my artist friend Mario, who was also experimenting with reclaimed art themes.
+I hollowed it out, gilded it, and fitted it with a small Jesus night-light on the inside that was given to me by my artist friend Mario, who was also experimenting with reclaimed art themes.

-Then one day, the old Mitsubishi TV in my living room stopped working.
-After the satisfying experience of making my first TV shrine, I couldn't pass up the opportunity to create a more beautiful version that better symbolized my spirituality.
+A few years went by, and my old Mitsubishi TV stopped working.
+After the enjoyable experience of making my first TV shrine, I couldn't pass up the opportunity to create a bigger and more beautiful version.
+So I held onto that old TV, in hopes of finding the time to work with it.

 The symbolism for my TV shrine is of the sacred feminine.
 The interior is beautifully bedazzled and sparkling with rhinestones and glitter paper.
-On the left is the crecent moon, symbol of the Goddess with her reflective and transformative nature.
+On the left is the crescent moon, symbol of reflection and transformation.
 On the right is the mandorla or almond shape, symbol of creativity and of the Great Mother.
-Guilded oyster shells adorn the walls and sybolize Venus Aphrodite, goddess of love and beauty.
+Gilded oyster shells adorn the walls and symbolize Venus Aphrodite, goddess of love and beauty.
 The shrine would be nothing without the illuminating red light in the center.
-Red is the color of incarnation, blood, and passion; and light is symbolic of the Divine.
-This altar is dedicated to the Beings of Light and Love.
+Red is the color of incarnation, blood, and passion.
+Light is symbolic of the Divine.
 As the TV is Japanese, the bejeweled kanji characters mean "Forever" and "Light."

-When I began the journey of creating a work of art for my spirit guides, I didn't think it would take me almost a decade to arrive at this "finished" point.
-I have realized that I will probably never be done with an altar dedicated to light beings, who are charged with guiding me on an evolving spiritual journey.
+When I began making an altar for my spirit guides, I didn't think it would take me a decade to finish.
+I have realized that I will probably never be done with it.
 As I have grown and changed, so has my TV shrine.
-Nevertheless, it feels good to make art that is for the other side.
-If you have not yet tried it, I encourage the endevour!
+Nevertheless, it feels good to make art that is spiritual.
+I encourage everyone to make shrines out of reclaimed objects.
+It's fun.

 bottom of page